--:-- --

 Speaking the Language of Data: SQL πŸ”

-SQL (Structured Query Language) is the standard language for communicating with and manipulating relational databases.
+SQL (Structured Query Language) is the standard language for manipulating relational databases.

 The four main actions (CRUD):